 Michele actively participates in the Food and Drug Law Institute/FDA In-House Training Program and is a frequent speaker at medical device and digital health industry conferences.

 Prior to joining Morgan Lewis, she worked at a consulting group, where she assisted on matters involving cGMP compliance.
 Michele has a degree in chemical engineering.

-Addressing all forms of FDA regulatory issues and related state compliance matters in M&A transactions involving FDA regulated products (e.g., medical devices, health IT products, pharmaceuticals, and human tissues products), including regulatory due diligence, compliance representations and indemnification, and structured payments for achieving regulatory milestones.
+Addressed all forms of FDA and DEA regulatory issues and related state compliance matters in M&A transactions involving FDA and DEA regulated products (e.g., medical devices, digital health technologies, pharmaceuticals, and controlled substances), including regulatory due diligence, compliance representations and indemnification, and structured payments for achieving regulatory milestones.